 – Attend community and chamber events to represent Shore and increase visibility.

-– Reports to Senior Philanthropy Officer and works closely with the CEO.
+– Reports to Chief Philanthropy Officer and works closely with the CEO.

 Requirements: Bachelor’s Degree in a nonprofit management, communication, public relations or marketing or other related undergraduate degree.
 A Master’s in nonprofit management and/or CFRE designation a plus.
-At least 3 years’ experience with coordinating not-for-profit fundraising events.
+2-3 years of experience with coordinating not-for-profit fundraising events.
 Valid Driver’s License and clear driving record and access to a car.
 Some evenings and weekends required for meetings and special events.

 Direct Support Professionals (DSPs)